 In your mind, project a mental movie: see the world and its history as if from nearby in space.

 You are still doing it.

 It is scientifically possible that this is not just speculation but rather what is really happening.
 In fact as science progresses it is converging on this depiction of reality.
-John Archibald Wheeler is but one of many highly respected scientists who have made statements consistent with TTOTCU already.
+John Archibald Wheeler is but one of many highly respected scientists who have made statements consistent with the Theory of the Conscious Universe already.
 Science by definition must not proceed too rapidly, carried away by mere enthusiasm over an interesting new idea.
 So it could be after our lifetime that science finally comes out with a refined and perfectly acceptable version of TTOTCU.

 Just knowing it is a real possibility gives permission to begin to relax into the more enjoyable version of life that settles in once we accept that TTOTCU may well be the true depiction of reality.
-In the psychotechnology of the Human Effectiveness Institute (THEI), TTOTCU is not assumed.
+In the psychotechnology (a set of practices which allow an individual in today’s super busy world to spend less and less time in Emergency Oversimplification Procedure – EOP – and more time in the Observer State and Flow State.) of the Human Effectiveness Institute (THEI), TTOTCU is not assumed.
 Nothing is assumed.
 THEI advises that the best approach to reality is to admit that we do not know the true nature of reality, and that therefore our actions must always be decided with full consciousness of that lack of certainty.
 This has the effect of unlocking what are culturally locked-in biases.
-Click here for an example of such THEI psychotechnology.

 The fact that we then become more successful in some ways seems to provide a built-in validation of TTOTCU.
 For when one believes one is on the side of the whole universe, one’s behavior changes accordingly.
 All conscious motivations are positive rather than vengeful or petty, and this is a more successful strategy for accomplishing anything involving the cooperation of other people.